 Kind of like this:

-The Ins and Outs of Seller Central
+The Different Types of Sellers inside of Seller Central

 When you think of first-party sellers, think manufacturers and distributors.
 Third-party sellers are any average joe who may have some products (badger food, badger toys, etc.) they want to sell individually.